apmckinlay/suneido.js-vagrant/README.md

 What happened when you ran the commands in step 3?

 1. You downloaded a "vagrantfile" from GitHub, which defines a virtual machine.
 This virtual machine runs an Ubuntu 14.04 server with no GUI.
 If you're not familiar with Linux, don't worry.
-Using this virtual machine requires little if no Linux experience
+Using this virtual machine requires little if any Linux experience
 2. `vagrant up` starts the virtual machine, which:

     1. If you're never run `vagrant up` for a Vagrant virtual machine using Ubuntu 14.04, downloads a whole VM Ubuntu 14.04 virtual machine, which takes a while